thegetty/bronze-guidelines/README.md

 **_layouts/page.liquid**
 Added class(es) to markup based on value of `presentation` and `tags` in the frontmatter.

+**_layouts/visual-atlas.liquid**
+New layout specifically to create grid of all figure images.

 **content/_assets/javascript/web-components/lightbox/index.js**
 Added overriding CSS to create a side-by-side layout for the caption and image in the lightbox modal.